idc9/law-net/README.md

 # Our code

 User beware: we have not yet make the code clean/robust/user friendly/pleasant/etc -- we will get to this soon.
-If you have trouble with something please reach out to [Iain](iain@unc.edu).
+If you have trouble with something please reach out to Iain (iain@unc.edu).

 To download much more data see [download_data.ipynb](https://github.com/idc9/law-net/blob/master/download_data.ipynb).
 This notebook allows you to work with other jurisdiction subnetworks and the opinion text files.
 Note the two directories you have to change at the top of the notebook.